-Study Design
+Study design

 This study was completed at Lahey Hospital and Medical Center, Burlington, Massachusetts.
-Patients were recruited between January 2023, and June 2024, if they were referred by a primary care provider from our institution to be enrolled in the chest CT lung cancer screening program (CTLS).
-We performed spirometry in 76 individuals, and 67 of them had acceptable spirometry quality and were included in the study.
-They had no prior diagnosis of COPD, had not performed a pulmonary function test (corroborated by reviewing our electronic medical record system), and were current or previous smokers with at least a 30-packyear smoking history.
-Patients were excluded if they did not sign the consent form, did not complete the questionnaires, canceled the appointment, or were non-English speakers.
-The study was approved by the Lahey Hospital and Medical Center Institutional Review Board.
+Patients were recruited between January 2023 and June of 2024, if they were referred by a primary care provider from our institution to be enrolled in the chest CT lung cancer screening program (CTLS).
+We performed spirometry in 76 subjects, 67 of them had acceptable spirometry quality and were included in the study.
+They had no prior diagnosis of COPD, had not performed a pulmonary function test (corroborated by reviewing our electronic medical record system, EMR) and were current or previous smokers with at least a 30-pack year smoking history.
+Patients were excluded if they did not sign the consent form, did not complete the questionnaires, cancel the appointment or were non-English speakers.
+The study was approved by the Institutional Review Board.
 All participants signed a consent form.